grammyjs/website/site/docs/plugins/conversations.md

 ## Concurrent Wait Calls

-You can use floating promises to wait for several things in concurrently.
+You can use floating promises to wait for several things concurrently.
 When a new update arrives, only the first matching wait call will resolve.

 ```ts